William Hamilton Reid: Infidels and enthusiasts

 Rise and Dissolution purported to trace the connections, dating from the 17th century, between religious enthusiasm and secular reform organisations.
 Reid associated Priestley's rational dissent with the opinions of David Williams, supporter of the Octagon Chapel liturgy and "unconditional philosophical liberty".
 He tended to blur distinctions between reformers, unbelievers, deists and millenarians, all of whom were accorded a hearing in the Unitarian tradition of unbounded debate.
 He characterized the "Society of Ancient Deists", who met near Hoxton in the period 1770 to 1790, as "infidel mystics".

 Reid also described as dangerous the staid deist and political debating clubs run by Williams.
-In the context of the Corresponding Societies Act of 1799, he noted that Middlesex magistrates had been cracking down on meetings of followers of Priestley, as deist-radical, and as so many attempts by the "infidel illuminati" to establish a "place of public instruction".
+In the context of the Corresponding Societies Act 1799 (39 Geo.
+3. c.
+79), he noted that Middlesex magistrates had been cracking down on meetings of followers of Priestley, as deist-radical, and as so many attempts by the "infidel illuminati" to establish a "place of public instruction".

 Reid took issue with evangelicals and their literature, such as the Evangelical Magazine and its reporting of missionary work.
 He warned also against the numerous "fanatical preachers" of low backgrounds, such as Richard Brothers.
 Commentary in John Brewster's Secular Essay of 1802 clarifies that street preachers to whom Reid objected, of Spa Fields and Islington, included Calvinistic Methodists, many of them young men, associated with Lady Anne Agnes Erskine's connexion.